Professional edition active

 • Previous abdominal surgery

-Complications for Suprapubic Catheterization in a Child
+Complications of Suprapubic Aspiration in a Child

 Suprapubic aspiration is typically safe.
-Possible complications include
+Possible complications include:

 • Bleeding